 Hi!
 I’m Ingrid Wheeler.
 I am a Licensed Clinical Social Worker.
 More specifically, I am a listener, advocate, supporter, and helper.
 About me: I have been in the field of Social Work for over 10 years, working in inpatient/outpatient mental health clinics, rural health clinics, outpatient therapy, and therapy services in higher education settings.
 My experiences in the field have led me to working with a variety of people facing different challenges in different setting in a spectrum of age, gender, and races.
 I earned my Bachelor’s Degree for Southern Illinois University-Carbondale and Master’s Degree in Social Work, with a specialization in mental health, from the University of Illinois in Champaign-Urbana.
 I have extensive experience helping individuals with a variety of challenges, from mental health challenges such as psychosis, substance abuse/dependence, personality disorders, suicidal ideation, relationship conflicts, behavioral issues, and stress management.
 Through individual, couples, family and group therapy, I have worked with a variety of ages in settings such as inpatient, outpatient, and dual diagnosis and addiction treatment centers, rural health clinics, and students in higher education.
 I have always been a “helper”.
 As a “military brat” growing up I constantly faced change and transitions, some easier than others.
 As the oldest child in a bi-racial (Latino/White) and military family, I was always helping someone.
 Whether it was advocating for my mother experiencing challenges related to her race or deescalating siblings, I was always helping.
 The advocacy and support I practiced led me to my desire to pursue Social Work.
 Being able to help someone cope with their life experience(s) and to make a lasting impact with someone fuels my work in this field.
 I help individuals and couples who are looking to support their overall mental health.
 I support my clients by exploring their stressors, improving a person’s insight into themselves and their challenges, and begin to manage emotions in the ways that work for them.
 My approach in therapy is client-centered and includes a variety of evidence-based approaches that fit my client’s needs, from interventions such as Cognitive Behavioral Therapy to general life skills building.
 The needs of my clients are important and heard in session.
 I use their feedback on what interventions may be most useful to them as we constantly work together to figure out what will work for them to achieve their goals.
 When I’m not working with clients, I am spending time with my family.
 I am married to my high school sweet heart, a self-employed business owner.
 Together, we have three kids between 16-4 year’s old and two dogs.
 We like to have movie marathons, go camping, and enjoy outdoor warm weather activities.

-I am licensed in Illinois with 27 years of professional work experience.
-I have experience in helping clients with stress and anxiety, lgbt-related issues, parenting issues, & anger management.
+I am licensed in Illinois with 25 plus years of professional work experience.
+I have experience in helping clients with stress, life work issues, anxiety, depression, coping with grief and loss, motivation, self esteem, and confidence .
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

-I am licensed in Illinois with 15 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, & motivation, self esteem, and confidence.
-I believe in treating everyone with respect, sensitivity, and compassion.
-I will tailor our dialog and treatment plan to meet your unique and specific needs.
+I am licensed in Illinois with 30 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, motivation, self esteem, and confidence, & depression.
+I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-I am licensed in Illinois with 7 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, motivation, self esteem, and confidence, & depression.
+I am licensed in Illinois with 3 years of professional work experience.
+I have experience in helping clients with relationship issues, family conflicts, motivation, self esteem, confidence, & career difficulties.
+I also have experience working with coping with life changes.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

-How to find a therapist in Millbrook
+How to find a licensed therapist serving clients in Millbrook, Illinois

 Finding the best therapist close by in Millbrook can feel challenging, but know that once you narrow your search for a counselor serving your area.
 You can get connected with a clinician in your city that is accepting new clients and fits your goals.
-Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists in Millbrook that work best for you in order to begin your personal journey towards emotional healing.
+Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists that work best for you in order to begin your personal journey towards emotional healing.

-Understanding the type of therapy you'd like to search for is crucial before finding a psychologist.
+Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
 Perhaps you're interested in narrowing your search for a psychotherapist that can offer psychodynamic, cognitive-behavioral (CBT), talk therapy, provide group therapy, marriage and family therapy for individuals or couples, or couples therapy.
 Each type of support of this kind with BetterHelp therapists can offer various benefits and address or treat different disorders.
 If you're still unsure, feel free to contact the provider via email to find out which methods they practice.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses for therapists.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, they are trained able to treat individuals and couples, and sometimes children, in any type of therapy in the Millbrook region and in the state of Illinois.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.